NeilBINGOHIT/fss16HnB/read/5/README.md

 3. Top 24 desired questions (rated essential or worthwhile)

-   (Icon with People) Questions that concern about customers
+   Icon with People -  Questions that concern about customers
-   (Icon with Setting) Questions that focus on engineering and effects of software development practices on work
+   Icon with Setting - Questions that focus on engineering and effects of software development practices on work
-   (Icon with Star) Questions concerned with product quality issues
+   Icon with Star - Questions concerned with product quality issues

    <div style="text-align:center"><img src="https://github.com/NeilBINGOHIT/fss16gNS/blob/shrenuj/read/5/Figure%204%20-%20Top%2024.jpg" width="800"/></div>